Jivdani Mata: History

-After the onset of Kali Yuga, and after the advent of the Buddhist faith, the number of Vaidik Yogis lessened and slowly people forget the hillock and the devi.
+After the onset of Kali Yuga, and after the advent of the Buddhist faith, the number of Vaidik Yogis lessened and slowly people forgot the hillock and the devi.
 During times of Jagadguru Shankaracharya’s advent, a Mahar or Mirashi used to stay in Viraar who used to graze the village cattle.
 He came to Nirmal Mandir for the darshan of Jagadguru Shankaracharya Padmanabha Swami and requested that he bless him so that he could have darshan of his beloved Kuladevata.
 Jagadguru was pleased with the devotion of Mahar and advised him to serve Go-Mata on the foothills of Jivadhani, and at appropriate time he would have darshan of his Goddess and attain Go-Loka.
 He literally for the rest of life followed the advice of Jagadguru Shankaracharya and herded the village cattle.
 While grazing the village cattle, he used to see a cow grazing along with, whose owner never paid him for herding her.
 By his virtue, he determined to find the owner of the cow.
 He followed the cow on the top of Jeevdhan Hill.
 A beautiful woman with divine features appeared.
 The Mahar remembered the words of Jagadguru Shankaracharya and understood that she is none other than his Kuladevi Jeevdhani, he was overjoyed and asked "Oh Mother !
 I have grazed your cow, will you not pay me for her herding ?".
 The Devi just smiled in delight and was on the point of putting some money in the Mahar’s hand, when he said "Do not touch me, I am Mahar.
 Give me something which cannot be spoilt by touch, words, smell, figure, and ether."
 Knowing this Devi asked "Lo my child, whence from you learned this unique knowledge of Varnashram Dharma and Moksha Dharma?".
 To this Mahar replied, "From none other than by the Grace of Jagadguru Shankaracharya".
 Bhagavati was pleased by this and said "By your virtue (Punya), see this cow which is none other than Kaamadhenu has taken your forefathers to higher abodes by her tail, crossing the Vaitarini".
 Thus saying the Mahar saw the cow leap from the hill top putting her two feet prints on hill floor and other two across Vaitarini River in heavens.
 Now Devi told, "I confer upon you the thing which you demanded that is Moksha."